mario-digital/Saga_FE_CoinGecko/README.md

 ### How AI Accelerated This Project

-This project represents a breakthrough in AI-assisted software development, demonstrating how artificial intelligence can work alongside human developers to deliver production-quality applications at unprecedented speed.
-The entire application was built through intelligent collaboration between developers and AI, achieving in days what traditionally takes weeks or months.
+This project represents a breakthrough in AI-assisted software development, demonstrating how artificial intelligence can work alongside a single developer to deliver production-quality applications at unprecedented speed.
+The entire application was built through intelligent collaboration between Mario (mario-digital) and AI, achieving in days what traditionally takes weeks or months.

 ### The Documentation-Driven AI Workflow